 The journal does not charge any fees at submission, reviewing, and production stages.

-Čitalište allows authors to deposit the author's post-print (accepted version of the manuscript) and the Publisher's publisher's version/PDF in an institutional repository and non-commercial subject-based repositories, or to publish it on their personal websites (including social networking sites, such as ResearchGate, Academia.edu, etc.) and/or departmental website under the Creative Commons Attribution–NonCommercial–NoDerivs 3.0 Serbia license (http://creativecommons.org/licenses/by-nc-nd/3.0/rs/) no earlier than a month after the publication in the print version of the journal.
-Full bibliographic information (authors, article title, journal title, volume, issue, pages and URL) about the original publication must be provided.
+Čitalište allows authors to deposit the author’s post-print (accepted version of the manuscript) and the publisher’s version/PDF in an institutional repository and/or non-commercial repositories, or to publish it on their personal websites, social networks for scientists (ResearchGate, Academia.edu, etc.), and/or on the websites of the institutions in which they work, under the Creative Commons Attribution–NonCommercial–NoDerivs 3.0 Serbia license (http://creativecommons.org/licenses/by-nc-nd/3.0/rs/), immediately after the publication in the the journal.
+In doing so, the full bibliographic data of the basic text must be provided (authors, article title, journal title, volume, issue, pages, DOI of the article in the form of an interactive link).

 Copyright on articles and other contributions is considered to be transferred to the publisher once they are accepted for publication.
-If the submitted manuscript is not accepted for publication by the journal, all rights shall be retained by the author(s).
-Copyright also covers publishing the contributions in electronic form, as well as using abstracts and excerpts from papers submitted. Čitalište is the copyright holder for published articles and it releases them under the Creative Commons Attribution–NonCommercial–NoDerivs 3.0 Serbia license.
+Copyright also covers publishing the contributions in electronic form, as well as using abstracts and excerpts from papers submitted.
+The published articles are released under the Creative Commons Attribution–NonCommercial–NoDerivs 3.0 Serbia license.

-Authors grant to the publisher the following rights to the manuscript, including any supplemental material, and any parts, extracts or elements thereof:
+Authors grant to the publisher the following rights to the manuscript, including additional materials and all parts, extracts or elements of the manuscript: